coala/coala/docs/Users/Tutorials/Shell_Autocompletion.rst

     bashcompinit
     eval "$(register-python-argcomplete `which coala`)"

-Make sure that coala is added to the PATH at that point.
-If you want, or you are unsure if coala is in the PATH, you can replace ```which coala``` with the path to your coala executable.
+If you're seeing issues about ```which coala``` not being able to find coala, you could replace it with the path to your coala executable.